 During the second full week of January, May and August, the subspecialist will receive a list of articles specific to their subspecialty area.
-The number of articles may vary, but each group of articles is associated with 30 questions.
-The subspecialist must answer all 30 questions in each of the 3 reading assignments (90 total questions), and 80% of the answers must be correct.
+Twenty subspecialty articles will be released annually, and the subspecialist must answer a total of 80 questions, and 80% of the answers must be correct.